Scientists chip away at how ancient Roman concrete stood test of time

 "The Romans were savvy and adapted their materials based on a myriad of factors such as location and type of structure," Seymour added.

-Masic is a co-founder of a company called DMAT, based in the United States and Italy, that is commercializing concrete inspired by the ancient Roman version.
+Masic is a co-founder of a company called DMAT, based in the United States and Italy, that is commercialising concrete inspired by the ancient Roman version.